-- Just 10 minutes away from Hill House lies Loch Ness – Scotland’s largest Loch in terms of its volume, more than 600ft (180m) deep for much of its 23 miles (37km) length.
+- Just 10 minutes away from Above the Glen lies Loch Ness – Scotland’s largest Loch in terms of its volume, more than 600ft (180m) deep for much of its 23 miles (37km) length.
 It is a stunning place to visit!
 There are a lot of ways to experience the magic of Loch Ness: take a tour on the boat, go up the hill for an amazing panoramic view of the Loch, walk or cycle along it or just take a seat on the shore for a breathtaking view, peace and quite and chance to see the elusive monster.

 Take a stroll towards Inverness Castle and St Andrew’s Cathedral, which dominate the River Ness and what has been described as one of the most beautiful riverside settings in Britain.